domiyanyue/my_notes/SYCLTutorials/SYCL_KernelExecutionModel.md

 ## Global Dimension
 A global dimension is a 1D, 2D or 3D parallelism defined for each kernel execution.
 It describes how the whole problem space is paritioned and dispathed to work-item.
 A work-item (thread) is execute in every point in the global dimension.

-Let's take a few example:
+Let's look at some examples:

 **Example 1.** Processing 1024 audio pieces, each work-item deal with 1 audio piece.
 In this case the global dimension is 1024 and number of work items is 1024.